agi-merge/waggle-dance/CONTRIBUTING.md

 - Run the provided linting and formatting scripts before committing your changes.

-- Test build locally to ensure pre-build/build scripts don't trip any critical errors: `pnpm build`.
+- Test build locally to ensure pre-build/build scripts don't trip any critical errors: `SKIP_ENV_VALIDATION=true NODE_ENV=production  pnpm turbo build lint type-check`

+CI will run this command on your PR, so it's best to run it locally before submitting.

 ## 😱 Issue Guidelines